MeghanaKilli/A1689zD1_Metallicity/README.md

 # A1689zD1_Metallicity

-Repository for code and data for metallicity estimation of the A1689-zD1 galaxy.
+Repository for code and data used for metallicity estimation of the A1689-zD1 galaxy.